 Should You Spend Your IRA or RRSP First?
-A Cross Border Perspective Explained
+Cross-Border Explained

 If you have both an IRA (Individual Retirement Account) and an RRSP (Registered Retirement Savings Plan), deciding which account to draw from first can significantly impact your retirement cash flow and tax efficiency.
-Your residency—whether you live in Canada or the U.S.—plays a crucial role in this decision.
+Your residency—whether you live in Canada or the U.S.—plays a crucial role in this decision whether you choose IRA or RRSP.
 This article discusses where you should source your income and spending money between the time when you retire and age 72, when minimum RRIF distributions are required.

 For most individuals, spending down the RRSP first is generally the best strategy, especially if you reside in Canada.
 However, for U.S. residents, there are key tax nuances that may affect this decision.